-OFFICE AND STUDENT HOURS; CAMPUS ACCESS
+SCHOOL OFFICE AND STUDENT HOURS; CAMPUS ACCESS

-The school office is open from 7:45 a.m. - 3:55 p.m. every full day that school is in session and will be closed during parts of July.
+The school office is open from 7:45 a.m. - 4:00 p.m. every day that school is in session.
+Hours may vary during the holidays, breaks, and will be closed during parts of the summer.
 The school phone number is (602) 966-4355.
-Messages may be left on voicemail any time the phone is busy, or staff is out of the office.
-Messages left after hours will be returned the next working day.
-Also, families may contact the administration via e-mail (please see the Faculty & Administration Directory on the school website).
-The school's fax number is (602) 889-0187.
+Messages may be left on voice mail any time the phone is busy.
+Messages left after hours will be returned within 24 hours.
+Also, parents/guardians may contact the administration via e-mail (please see the Faculty Directory on the website).